 Welcome to Virtual Mind Walks!
-Last March, COVID-19 restrictions forced us to cancel our lineup of annual Mind Walks lectures.
+In March of 2020, COVID-19 restrictions forced us to cancel our lineup of annual Mind Walks lectures.
 Holding in-person lectures in a crowded room was no longer a safe option.
 Fortunately, we live in a time when technology allows us to meet virtually and join in the discussion without leaving our homes.

-This year, California State Parks, in collaboration with the Central Coast State Parks Association, brings a new type of learning right to your living room: Virtual Mind Walks.
+Since then, California State Parks, in collaboration with the Central Coast State Parks Association, have brought a new type of learning right to your living room: Virtual Mind Walks.
 These free, online presentations feature a variety of subject matter from experts covering topics aimed at stretching the mind of the avid lifelong learner.

 This lecture series offers twice monthly educational opportunities devoted to recreational, natural, and cultural history topics as they relate to the Central Coast.
 The Mind Walks Program is underwritten by the Thomas E. and Mary Kathryn Eltzroth fund and supported by the Central Coast State Parks Association.

-Sharing Space with Sea Otters: A Case Study of Coexistence in a Crowded World with Gena Bentall of Sea Otter Savvy
+Sharing Space with Sea Otters: A Case Study of Coexistence in a Crowded World with Sea Otter Savvy founder Gena Bentall

-As we begin Sea Otter Awareness Week 2021, Sea Otter Savvy founder and director Gena Bentall tells the story of the return of sea otters to a human-occupied California coast and the challenges of balancing the needs of wildlife and people in a changing world.
+Sea Otter Savvy founder and director Gena Bentall tells the story of the return of sea otters to a human-occupied California coast and the challenges of balancing the needs of wildlife and people in a changing world.
+Rescheduled from September 17th.